 When is it necessary to use an NDA?

 NDAs are essential in scenarios where sensitive information needs protection, such as business partnerships, investor discussions, and employment agreements.
-They help prevent unauthorized access and disclosure of trade secrets, financial data, and proprietary business models, ensuring competitive edge is maintained.
+They help prevent unauthorized access and disclosure of trade secrets, financial data, and proprietary business models, ensuring a competitive edge is maintained.

 What are the key elements of an NDA?